William W. Wick: Personal life

-Wick was married on August 20, 1820, to Laura or Lora Finch, the sister of the esteemed lawyer Fabius M, Finch, in Fayette County, Indiana.
+Wick was married on August 20, 1820, to Laura (or Lora) Finch, the sister of the esteemed lawyer Fabius M, Finch, in Fayette County, Indiana.
 They had two sons and a daughter.
 His wife died in 1832.
-He married Isabella Graham Barbee (or Barber) on November 7, 1839, in Washington, Indiana.
+He married Isabella Graham Barbee on November 7, 1839, in Washington, Indiana.
 Isabella was the daughter of Alice Bickerton Winston and Thomas Barbee.
 The Wicks had a daughter, Alice Barbee Wick.

 Around 1860, Wick moved to Franklin, Indiana, to live with his daughter, Laura W. Overstreet (Mrs. William H. Overstreet), who was born about 1824.
 The Overstreets had four children by 1850 and the same year 20-year-old Cyrus Wick lived with them.
 He died at his daughter's house in Franklin on May 19, 1868.
 He was interred in Greenlawn Cemetery.
 He was described as "warm-hearted, humorous and improvident… and he took no thought for the morrow."
 Isabella, his second wife, lived until 1875.